ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 ### Origin Field

-In order to allow the server to enforce the origin policy, the user agent has to communicate the origin in the client indication.
+In order to allow the server to enforce its origin policy, the user agent has to communicate the origin in the client indication.
 This can be accomplished using the "Origin" field: